mixpanel/action-destinations/src/lib/destination-kit/README.md

 - The backing cache is not shared among cachedRequest() calls.
 Every cachedRequest() block has its own cache.

 - The cache holds a maximum of 1,000 keys currently.
-This could be expanded in the future if needs dictate, but currently we run Fab 5 / Destinations 2.0 in Lambda where we have very little memory left after the Node runtime.
+This could be expanded in the future if needs dictate.

 The config object accepts the following fields (all fields are required unless otherwise noted):